andrewjswan/pixel-clock/README.md

 ## Firmware
 You can install the firmware using [ESPHome](https://esphome.io/) using one of the ready-made configuration files or use [**PixelClock - ESP Web Tools**](https://andrewjswan.github.io/pixel-clock/firmware.html) - a convenient tool for installing and updating the firmware of ESP32 devices in the browser.

+## 🤝 Support
+If you like the project, you can support it with a star ⭐ on GitHub.